1633. William Claiborne opened trading post on Palmers Island (now Watson's Island) near mouth of Susquehanna River.

 1894.
 Tome School for Boys opened at Port Deposit.

 1928.
-Conowingo Dam began operation on the lower Susquehanna River, spanning the border between Cecil and Harford counties.
+Conowingo Hydroelectric Generating Station (Conowingo Dam) began operation on the lower Susquehanna River, spanning the border between Cecil and Harford counties.

 1940, Dec.
-Susquehanna River Toll Bridge opened, linking Cecil and Haford counties.
+Susquehanna River Toll Bridge (now Thomas J. Hatem Memorial Bridge) opened, linking Cecil and Harford counties.

 1941.
 Route 40 ran through Cecil County, linking Baltimore with Delaware.